zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{\partial}{\partial t} \mathcal{W}(V, t).
 $$

 In Eqn.
 2.1, \\(\mathcal{E}\\) refers to a single type of energy: kinetic, electromagnetic, etc. Work transforms a portion of \\(\mathcal{E\_{ext}}\\) into a different type of energy: kinetic into potential, electromagnetic into thermal, and so on.
 If we account for all types of energy, the total amount of energy is conserved.
-Otherwise, the value of the expression on either side can be interpreted as the amount of power lost within (or absorbed by) the volume \\(V\\).
+Otherwise, the value of the expression on either side can be interpreted as the amount of power "lost" (in accounting) within the volume \\(V\\).

-Given our focus on electromagnetic energy, we can partition the total amount of energy into the *field energy* and the *matter energy*.
+Given our focus on the electromagnetic theory, we can partition the total amount of energy into the *field energy* and the *matter energy*.
 In this context, work done by the field on the matter refers to *absorption*, and has a positive sign.
 Similarly, *emission* is the work done by the matter on the field, and has a negative sign.
 We shall not consider emissive materials in the analysis presented below.

 Mathematically, the [rate of doing work](https://en.wikipedia.org/wiki/Work_(physics)#Mathematical_calculation) is the inner product of the force and the velocity: